protontypes/open-sustainable-technology/README.md

 - [PCSE](https://github.com/ajwdewit/pcse) - A framework developed for implementing crop simulation models developed in Wageningen.
 - [Deep Plant Phenomics](https://github.com/p2irc/deepplantphenomics) - A platform for plant phenotyping using deep learning.
 - [PlanktonIndividuals.jl](https://github.com/JuliaOcean/PlanktonIndividuals.jl) - This package simulates the behaviors of an ensemble of phytoplankton individuals.
+- [redlistr](https://github.com/red-list-ecosystem/redlistr) - R package that contains a set of tools suitable for calculating the metrics required for making assessments of species and ecosystems against the IUCN Red List of Threatened Species and the IUCN Red List of Ecosystems categories and criteria.

 ### Ice and Poles